Fluctuation-induced Hall-like lateral forces in a chiral-gain environment: Conclusion

 \section{Conclusion}

-In this study, we have uncovered fluctuation-induced lateral forces acting on qubit placed near a translation invariant gain medium substrate.
-Unlike in passive environments, we found that the qubit experiences a persistent lateral force even when it is in the ground state.
+In this study, we have uncovered fluctuation-induced lateral forces acting on a small particle which is modelled by a two-level system and placed near a translation invariant gain medium substrate.
+Unlike in passive environments, we found that the two-level system experiences a persistent lateral force even when it is in the ground state.
 Moreover, the sign of the force is independent of the atomic state.
 This suggests that gain-assisted environments can be used to induce and control the lateral motion of small particles, opening up intriguing possibilities for optical manipulation based on fluctuation-induced fields.

 In our system, the gain arises due to the non-Hermitian electro-optic effect, which produces a chiral gain response.
 We demonstrated how this chiral gain modifies the propagation of surface plasmon polaritons in the material and, in turn, shapes the momentum spectra of emission and absorption processes.